-Six Fellowships have been awarded, and through the initiative the Fellows have been given an opportunity to dedicate a greater percentage of their time to developing their research, delivering high quality publications and increased grant income - thereby adding significant benefit to their scientific endeavours in Wales.
+Seven Fellowships have been awarded to date.
+Through the initiative the Fellows have been given an opportunity to dedicate a greater percentage of their time to developing their research, delivering high quality publications and increased grant income - thereby adding significant benefit to their scientific endeavours in Wales.

 Introducing our Returning Fellows:

 Dr Sophie Ward

 Dr Sophie Ward is a Scientific Modeller at the Centre for Applied Marine Sciences, Bangor University.
 Working on the SEACAMS II project, her research focuses on the Marine Renewable Energy sector around the Welsh Coast, with expertise in tidal modelling.
 Sophie joined the SEACAMS project after her PhD in Physical Oceanography at the School of Ocean Sciences, and has recently returned from her second period of maternity leave.
 With the NRN-LCEE Returning Fellowship, Sophie intends to extend her numerical modelling experience into coupled hydrodynamic-ecosystem modelling, with the aim of considering the impacts of extracting energy from the tides on the marine biogeochemistry - and hence ecosystems - around the Welsh coast.
 The travel funds will be used to meet and collaborate with experts in Marine Renewable Energies in the Scottish Government, the Norwegian Institute for Water Research, and for attending national and international conferences.